Planning to visit St. Joseph Catholic Church in Wauwatosa? Here’s what you’ll encounter in our church facility and in our celebration of the Mass:

 Children’s Readings: During the school year, young people will leave during the readings so they can participate in a youth-oriented segment of the Mass.

-Youth Mass: Each third Sunday during the school year, youth from our parish participate in a special way at the 10:30 a.m.
-Mass, serving as lectors, ushers and greeters.
+Youth Mass: During the school year, youth from our parish participate in a special way at the 10:30 a.m.
+Mass once a month, serving as lectors, ushers and greeters.
 More contemporary music is part of that Mass.

 Baptisms: Occasionally we’ll have a baptism within Mass, a special blessing, such as for students, teachers, or those preparing for the sacraments.